 A natural and familiar view might proceed from the claim that a sentence such as ‘S believes that p’ is true just in case S believes that p and ‘S wants ice cream’ is true just in case S wants ice cream.
 In turn, with only minor theorizing, one might hold that the former requires a metaphysics of mind that deals in relations to propositions, and the latter a metaphysics of mind that deals in relations to things such as ice cream.
 More generally, one may hope that our attitude ascriptions will reveal, in a relatively straightforward way, our metaphysics of mind.
 But matters may be more complicated as a number of contributors make clear.

-In his contribution, Sainsbury offers ways in which our attitude ascriptions and the metaphysics of mind might come apart.
+In Chapter 10, Sainsbury offers ways in which our attitude ascriptions and the metaphysics of mind might come apart.
 Moreover, he provides a theory of attitude ascriptions which aims to countenance both what he calls ‘sentential’ ascriptions (e.g. ‘She believes it will rain today’) and ‘nonsentential’ ascriptions (e.g. ‘She wants rain’) without commitment to any views about whether there are in fact various kinds of irreducible intentional attitudes, for example, propositional and objectual.
 His view makes room for the possibility of non-propositional representational states but also shows how the grammar of our ascriptions doesn’t make their existence inevitable.
 Sainsbury argues that both kinds of attitude ascriptions are fundamentally the same insofar as both involve putting a conceptual structure “on display” (which he differentiates from quotation, assertion, and reference).
 Attitude ascriptions are correct just in case the displayed structure is appropriately related to the structure of the intentional state of the subject of the attribution, but appropriateness turns out to be a very flexible notion.
 Whereas sentential ascriptions put on display a structure of concepts with a sentence-like structure, nonsentential ascriptions put on display concepts with a non-sentence-like structure, but a match between what’s on display and the state of the subject is merely an ideal.
 As Sainsbury puts it:

 Match is an ideal, but we can expect, and will find, acceptable attributions which do not match.
 Putting a representation on display is like mimicking a person’s accent to show how they spoke, or playing a few bars on the piano to show how they played.
 The presentation need not exactly duplicate: it may simply be suggestive or may even be a caricature.
-Something similar holds for attitude attributions (p.00).
+Something similar holds for attitude attributions. (p.
+000)

 One way for an ascription such as ‘Galileo believes that the earth moves’ to be true is for Galileo to be related to a mental representational structure comprising the very concepts structured in the very same way as the corresponding phrase ‘the earth moves’.
 An ascription such as ‘Galileo is thinking of the number seven’ can be made true by Galileo having in mind a mental representation corresponding to the term ‘seven’.
 However in some contexts, ‘Galileo is thinking of the number seven’ may be true because Galileo has a propositional thought corresponding to, say, ‘seven is prime’.

 That’s just a sampling of the ways in which attitudes and ascriptions may come apart according to Sainsbury.
-His paper contains a rich discussion of many ways in which our intentional state ascriptions can depart from what makes them true, and he offers a novel notational system for tracking the diverse complications.
+His chapter contains a rich discussion of many ways in which our intentional state ascriptions can depart from what makes them true, and he offers a novel notational system for tracking the diverse complications.
 One broad upshot of Sainsbury’s view is that purported non-propositionalists must go beyond linguistic considerations if they are to defend their view.